Spencer Horsey de Horsey1

 John Horsley-Beresford, 2nd Baron Decies was born on 20 January 1773.2 He was the son of William Beresford, 1st Baron Decies and Elizabeth FitzGibbon.3 He married Charlotte Philadelphia Horsley, daughter of Robert Horsley, on 26 July 1810.2 He died on 1 March 1865 at age 92.2

-He was given the name of John Beresford at birth.2 He was educated at Emmanuel College, Cambridge University, Cambridge, Cambridgeshire, England.2 Circa July 1810 his name was legally changed to John Horsley-Beresford.
-He succeeded to the title of 2nd Baron Decies, of Decies, co.
+He was given the name of John Beresford at birth.2 He was educated at Emmanuel College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.2 Circa July 1810 his name was legally changed to John Horsley-Beresford.
+He succeeded as the 2nd Baron Decies, of Decies, co.
 Waterford [I., 1812] on 6 September 1819.3

 Children of John Horsley-Beresford, 2nd Baron Decies and Charlotte Philadelphia Horsley